ai-pharm-AU/GOLDEN/README.md

-# Toden-E
+# GOLDEN-F
 This code release accompanies the following paper:

-## Toden-E: Topology-Based and Density-Based Ensembled Clustering for the Development of Super-PAG in Functional Genomics using PAG Network and LLM
+## GOLDEN-F: Topology-Based and Density-Based Ensembled Clustering for the Development of Super-PAG in Functional Genomics using PAG Network and LLM

 Qi Li, Cody Nichols, Robert S Welner, Jake Y. Chen, Wei-Shinn Ku1 and Zongliang Yue